-Teaching activites: For the upcoming 2021/22 winter semester, we are planning to hold most courses in person and on campus again, i.e. the usual attendance requirements will apply.
+Teaching activites: For the 2021/22 winter semester, most courses will be held in person and on campus again, i.e. the usual attendance requirements will apply.
 Details on the formats of individual courses will be provided in the course catalog.

-The buildings on Campus WU are open, with the exception of the Teaching Center (TC).
-External visitors and students may only enter buildings if they have been tested, vaccinated, or have recovered from a COVID-19 infection.
+The buildings on Campus WU are open.
+External visitors and students may only enter buildings if they have been tested (PCR/molecular test taken no longer than 48 hours ago), vaccinated, or have recovered from a COVID-19 infection ("2.5G").
 Visitors and students must carry appropriate proof and present it upon request.

 Types of proof required from students and external visitors when entering a building:

 One of following types of proof is required:

 Proof issued by an authorized institution confirming a negative molecular SARS-CoV-2 test (PCR test) taken no longer than 48 hours ago.